What does the UniCard look like?

 The European Student Card (ESC)

 The University of Konstanz participates in the initiative European Student Card – ESC.
+This video clip clearly shows what the ESC is all about.
 Since 1st October 2019, the layout of the UniCard is addinationally equipped with the ESC features.
 Please note, that there will be no general exchange action and all UniCards currently in circulation can continue to be used unchanged.

 The ESC will enable students in the future step-by-step to use the UniCard EU-wide as a student ID card at all participating institutions.
 In order to make the UniCard usable for you, registration on the central server of the ESC initiative is required.
 This takes place automatically as soon as you have been successfully matriculated at our University.
 The registration only contains your anonymous university email address, your current student status and the "European Student Card Identifier" (ESCI).
 However, if you do not agree to this, you can object informally by email at any time.